Professor & Vegetable Extension Specialist

 B.S.
 Biology – Saint Louis University, 2017

-Benjamin is a Ph.D student in the molecular and environmental toxicology program.
-His work will be focusing on studying the adverse effects of pesticides on aquatic insects in Wisconsin tributaries.
-Ben will be beginning his work by testing these tributaries for the neonicotinoid insecticides Imidacloprid and Thiamethoxam.
+Benjamin was a Ph.D student in the molecular and environmental toxicology program.
+His work focused on studying the adverse effects of pesticides on aquatic insects in Wisconsin tributaries.
+Ben tested these tributaries for the neonicotinoid insecticides Imidacloprid and Thiamethoxam.
 He enjoys outdoor activities like fishing, hiking, and snowboarding.